 The World Bank Group has recently published guidelines on best practice frameworks for disclosure.
 These guidelines provide a suggested framework and additional resources for policy makers interested in developing a policy for PPP disclosure for their countries.
-Recommended aspects of frameworks for disclosure are outlined in BOX 2...
+Recommended aspects of frameworks for disclosure are outlined in box 2.27BOX 2.25.

-BOX 2.21: Disclosure Frameworks: Institutionalizing PPP Information Disclosure and Transparency management of PPP projects and programs.
+BOX 2.25: Disclosure Frameworks: Institutionalizing PPP Information Disclosure and Transparency

+Managing the disclosure of information for PPPs is paramount for better management of PPP projects and programs.
 Many aspects of a sound and reliable framework are related to information disclosure management: accounting and reporting for PPP liabilities is in essence an information disclosure exercise regarding liabilities and fiscal implications (this has been discussed in section 1.8).
 In addition, transparency is a key principle of any public procurement process, and the private sector will only be interested (on a significant scale rather than opportunistically) in PPP programs if the procurement rules provide and protect transparency and fairness in selection, as well as access to meaningful information and studies on the projects to enable potential bidders to assess the opportunity in an efficient manner.